Book Summary: The Forty Rules of Love by Elif Shafak

 The Meeting of Rumi and Shams

-In Sweet Blasphemy, Shams arrives in Konya and meets Rumi.
-Their first encounter is transformative, with Shams posing provocative questions that unsettle Rumi’s rigid scholarly mindset.
-The relationship between the two men becomes a profound spiritual bond, with Shams introducing Rumi to the “forty rules of love,” a set of spiritual principles rooted in Sufism.
+In The Sweet Blasphemy, Shams arrives in Konya and has a meeting with Rumi.
+The first meeting is transformational as Shams raises provocative issues that shake Rumi’s scholarly and rigid mindset.
+The friendship between these two males develops into an intense relationship of spirituality, with Shams introducing Rumi on Rumi to the “forty rules of love,” an array of spiritual guidelines that are founded in Sufism.

 Ella’s Inner Turmoil